Chewt/chessterm/README.md

+# What is it?
+Chessterm is a terminal based chess api.

+It currently (almost) supports Standard Algebraic Notation for inputting the moves.

+## Implementation Details
 Squares on the board will be represented by 8 bit unsigned integers.
 The leading bit will determine the color of the piece on the square